 Tip: How to Answer "What Are You Passionate About?"

-During an interview, it's always good to demonstrate that you're responsible—you want to show interviewers that if you're set to a task, you'll not only accomplish it, you'll do it on time and to the standards laid out.
-Here are some words and phrases that convey responsibility:
+During an interview, it's always good to demonstrate that you're responsible—you want to show interviewers that if you're set to a task, you'll not only accomplish it, but you'll complete it on time and meet the established standards.
+These words and phrases convey responsibility:

 - Met the deadline

 - Satisfied the client's requests